ex16x41/bugbounty/CLOUD/AWS/labs_practice.md

 ## hacktricks

-https://training.hacktricks.xyz/ - best of them all in the market imho - training for ARTE + GCP + AZURE (coming soon)
+https://training.hacktricks.xyz/ - best of them all in the market imho - like the OSCP of cloud - training for ARTE + GCP + AZURE (coming soon)

 ## others